-After building the regression models, it is important to estimate the performance of the model on various data sets.
-To do so, we used the repeated k-fold cross-validation method to test the model performance.
-First, the entire data set was randomly divided into k subsets, where the number k (typically 5 or 10) can be specified.
-Then we reserved one subset as test data and estimated the model using the rest of the subsets, which act as training data.
-We then used this estimated model on the test data in order to calculate the fit/error indicators (which can be $R{\rm adi}^2$ , the root-mean-square estimate, or the mean absolute error).
-We repeated this process k times and ensured that each of the subsets acted as the test data set once.
-Then we calculated the average of these indicators from these k measurements of errors.
-This whole process of dividing the full data set into test-train data sets and computing the average indicators was then performed multiple times, and finally we averaged all the indicators corresponding to each model and compared the average value with the $R{\rm adi}^2$ of the full model.
+After building the regression models it is important to estimate the performance of the model on various datasets.
+To do so, we use repeated k-fold cross validation method to test the model performance.
+First the entire dataset is randomly divided in k subsets, where the number k (typically 5 or 10) can be specified.
+Then we reserve one subset as test data and estimate the model using the rest of the subsets which act as training data.
+We then use this estimated model on the test data in order to calculate the fit/error indicators (which can be $R{\rm adj}^2$ or root-mean-squareestimate or mean absolute error).
+We repeat this process k-times and ensure that each of the subset has acted as the test dataset once.
+Then we calculate the average of these indicators from these k measurements of errors.
+This whole process of dividing into test-train datasets and computing the average indicators is then performed multiple times and finally we average all the indicators corresponding to each model and compare it with the $R{\rm adi}^2$ of the full model.